pranavad/soccer-tables/README.md

 A simple python script which gets the current league table for various football leagues of the world.
 It uses the [football-data API](football-data.org).

 # How to use
-1.Run the script
+1. Run the script
-2.Input the League ID and press Enter
+2. Enter the required League ID
-3.The League table for the selected league will be displayed
+3. The League table for the selected league will be displayed.

 # Requirements